 Ellie’s Mum’s Colombian Cremé Caramel recipe, Family Buñuelos recipe & Chocolate Caliente.

-Today, though, we’re heading into the kitchen to serve up some christmassy Colombian recipes.
+Today, we’re heading into the kitchen to serve up some christmassy Colombian recipes.
 Starting with rich, feta-stuffed bunñelos, and finishing with sweet, silky Cremé Caramel and Chocolate Caliente, there’s something to please everyone.
 For our founder, Ellie, these dishes are family favourites, so who was better placed to share her knowledge on Colombian cooking than Ellie’s mum herself?

 For the caramel